tranhelen/tranhelen/_posts/2019-05-25-responsivecontentdisplay.md

     <img src="/img/posts/052519-monet.jpg" alt="Explanation of responsive content display with ducks">
 </figure>

-This is Musée de l'Orangerie in Paris.
+This is Musée de l'Orangerie.
 The musuem houses eight paintings from Claude Monet's famous Water Lilies collection, known as the Nymphéas.
-Paintings from this collection are on display all over the world but this particular exhibit is special: it was custom-made.
+Paintings from this collection are on display all over the world but this particular exhibit is special: it was custom-made for the work.

 Monet worked with the head architect of the Louvre, Camille Lefèvre, to create a place for these canvases: natural light, plain walls, and sparse interior decoration.
 The work informed the space.

-This is often what I think about when I think about creative work on the internet.
-That, often, we have it backwards.
+This is what I think about when I see creative work on the internet.
+I think about this musuem because I sat in that room once for hours.
+I know how it _feels_ and internet creation is just a different feeling altogether.

+Back to computers.

 <hr class="--small">